smkerr/smkerr.github.io/projects.md

 ***

 # <a id="validating-covid-self-tests">[Validating COVID Self Tests with Image Recognition](https://github.com/smkerr/COVID-test-validation)</a>
 With the understanding that COVID rapid tests will continue to play a key role in the post-pandemic world, I once again found myself working alongside [Kai Foerster](https://github.com/kaifoerster) and [Dominik Cramer](https://github.com/DominikCramer) to develop a program capable of validating COVID self tests using image recognition.
-We used data from the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/), a collection of more than 60,000 examples, to train our Machine Learning algorithm to recognize handwritten serial numbers and COVID test results.
+We used data from the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/), a collection of 70,000 examples, to train our Machine Learning algorithm to recognize handwritten serial numbers and COVID test results.

 :octocat: [GitHub](https://github.com/smkerr/COVID-test-validation)